JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/Usage.md

 Telemetry data is grouped into *attributes* and *timeseries data*

 ### Entity attributes
 Attributes are unique key-value pairs which are time-independant.
-Attributes can be set within a given scope: ``TbQueryEntityScopes``
+Attributes can be set within a given scope ``TbQueryEntityScopes`` and for a given entity type ``TbQueryEntityScopes``.

 #### getAttributeKeys()
 Use ``TBUserApiClient/getAttributeKeys(for:entityId:responseHandler:)`` to get attribute keys for an entity type ``TbQueryEntityTypes``.
 This method does not support filtering by entity scope.